sagiadinos/garlic-player/README.md

 Arguments:
 SMIL_INDEX        Path to SMIL index

-Binaries can be downloaded at [garlic-player.com](https://garlic-player.com)
+Binaries can be downloaded at [garlic-player.com](https://garlic-player.com).
+You will find stable releases and nightly build there.

 ## Features (master trunk)
  - Support for multiple screens (not on Android)